suzhou2023/UsbCamera/usbcamera/src/main/cpp/libjpeg-turbo/README.md

 libjpeg v7+ features, nor to produce identical output to libjpeg v7+ in all cases (see below.)

-By passing an argument of `-DWITH_JPEG7=1` or `-DWITH_JPEG8=1` to `cmake`, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
+By passing an argument of `--with-jpeg7` or `--with-jpeg8` to `configure`, or an argument of `-DWITH_JPEG7=1` or `-DWITH_JPEG8=1` to `cmake`, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
 The following section describes which libjpeg v7+ features are supported and which aren't.

 ### Support for libjpeg v7 and v8 Features

 #### Fully supported

-- **libjpeg API: IDCT scaling extensions in decompressor**<br>
+- **libjpeg: IDCT scaling extensions in decompressor**
   libjpeg-turbo supports IDCT scaling with scaling factors of 1/8, 1/4, 3/8, 1/2, 5/8, 3/4, 7/8, 9/8, 5/4, 11/8, 3/2, 13/8, 7/4, 15/8, and 2/1 (only 1/4
   and 1/2 are SIMD-accelerated.)

-- **libjpeg API: Arithmetic coding**
+- **libjpeg: Arithmetic coding**

-- **libjpeg API: In-memory source and destination managers**<br>
+- **libjpeg: In-memory source and destination managers**
   See notes below.

-- **cjpeg: Separate quality settings for luminance and chrominance**<br>
+- **cjpeg: Separate quality settings for luminance and chrominance**
   Note that the libpjeg v7+ API was extended to accommodate this feature only for convenience purposes.
 It has always been possible to implement this feature with libjpeg v6b (see rdswitch.c for an example.)